csojinb/git-under-the-hood/presentation.md

     `$ git add --all; git commit`

-[^2]: You may be taking advantage of this feature in, say, GitHub, even if you aren't using it locally.
+[^2]: Important even if you don't directly use this feature because it affects git's ability to merge intelligently.

 ---
 # Snapshot storage